 Good Self-Care Habits (10 to 30 mins)

-Yes this was already one of the small tips, but there are so many moments when someone around you needs an extra pair of hands.
+Yes, this was already one of the small tips, but there are so many moments when someone around you needs an extra pair of hands.
 You can really make their day way better, by just offering 20 or 30 minutes of your time.
 Ask your partner or your parents, if they need anything.
-Do you have a neighbor with a little child?
+Do you have a neighbour with a little child?
 Go and offer them help!
 They will be so grateful and yes they ALWAYS need it!

 Play With A Child